 The Common Rule: Habits of Purpose for An Age of Distraction

-I’ve been building the habits and enacting the practices of The Common Rule for almost a year and now there’s a book to point people to, which is great, because it’s easier than explaining the idea over and over again.
-The Common Rule: Habits of Purpose for an Age of Distraction by Justin Whitmel Earley is a book about habits, yes, but at bottom it’s a book about learning to live a life that’s loving and life-giving, one failure at a time.
+After practicing the habits of The Common Rule for over a year, I can confidently report that I am a failure; I have been formed by failure though, and I’m no longer the same.
+The Common Rule: Habits of Purpose for an Age of Distraction by Justin Whitmel Earley is a book about building spiritual habits.
+At bottom, however, it’s a book about learning to live a life that’s loving and life-giving, one failure at a time.

 Humans are limited.
 We are not omniscient or omnipresent and trying to live as if this were untrue crushes people.
-By holding to a misleading doctrine of unlimited freedom “we get so decision-fatigued that we’re unable to choose anything well […] we’re extremely susceptible to letter other people—from manipulative bosses to invisible smartphone programmers—make our decisions for us.”
+By holding to a misleading doctrine of unlimited freedom, “we get so decision-fatigued that we’re unable to choose anything well …. we’re extremely susceptible to let other people—from manipulative bosses to invisible smartphone programmers—make our decisions for us.”
 The pursuit of unlimited freedom devolves into a kind of slavery.

 Ok, love and purpose over chaos and decay, that sounds great.
 How does it work, though?